Drama theory

-Drama theory is one of the problem structuring methods in operations research.
+In operations research, drama theory is one of several problem structuring methods.
 It is based on game theory and adapts the use of games to complex organisational situations, accounting for emotional responses that can provoke irrational reactions and lead the players to redefine the game.
 In a drama, emotions trigger rationalizations that create changes in the game, and so change follows change until either all conflicts are resolved or action becomes necessary.
 The game as redefined is then played.

 Drama theory was devised by professor Nigel Howard in the early 1990s and, since then, has been turned to defense, political, health, industrial relations and commercial applications.
 Drama theory is an extension of Howard's metagame analysis work developed at the University of Pennsylvania in the late 1960s, and presented formally in his book Paradoxes of Rationality, published by MIT Press.
 Metagame analysis was originally used to advise on the Strategic Arms Limitation Talks (SALT).